 So, in this article we learned about: 1) the composers process beginning with the initial collaboration with the director, 2) some approaches composers take to craft a score including sound design, themes, sketches and mockups.
 Aand as you can see, there’s a lot of time and thought put into the creation of a score.
 Composers invest hundreds of hours of time into a single project, and by the time they are hired for a project have invested tens of thousands of dollars of their own money into their tools.

 There are myriad ways to approach a score whether digital, sound design, live or any combination thereof.
 At the end of the day, the medium and methods are less important than how the score serves the story and its characters.
 So be sure to work with a composer that understands your goals as a storyteller and is willing to collaborate with you to make the best film possible.

-Olajide Paris is an American composer and producer based in the Republic of Georgia, where he produces soundtracks for clients around the world.
+Author Olajide Paris is an American composer and producer based in the Republic of Georgia, where he produces soundtracks for clients around the world.
 He’s given lectures on the subject of film music at Los Angeles City College, Tbilisi Conservatory, Georgian-Irish Film Festival, Cinedoc Film Festival and the Georgian National Film Center.
-Check out his Facebook page here.

 Film Independent promotes unique independent voices by helping filmmakers create and advance new work.
 To support our work with a donation, please click here.